LarvenStein/multiplayer-hangman-api/README.md

       - mariadb
 ```

+Afer that, you will need to add at least one word / wordlist for the game to work.

 If  you want to, you can use my 6 wordlists with ~ 2 million words by connecting to the database with a client and then importing [this sql file](http://example.com)

 ## 🕹️ Playing